tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL - Data Platform upgrade and migration.md

         ![Screenshot of the Basics tab, with fields set to the previously mentioned settings.](media/sql-2017-virtual-machine-basics-tab.png "Create a virtual machine Basics tab")

-5. Select the **SQL Server settings** tab from the top menu.
+6. Select the **SQL Server settings** tab from the top menu.
 The default values will be used for Disks, Networking, Management and Advanced, so you don't need to do anything on those tabs.

     ![The SQL Server settings tab is highlighted and selected in the Create a virtual machine configuration tabs list.](media/sql-2017-create-vm-tabs.png "Create a virtual machine configuration tabs")

-6. On the **SQL Server settings** tab, set the following properties:
+7. On the **SQL Server settings** tab, set the following properties:

     - Security & Networking:

       - **SQL connectivity**: Select Public (Internet).
       - **Port**: Leave set to 1433.

+      > **Note**: SQL Connectivity is being set to public for this hands-on lab to simplify access during the lab.
+In a production environment, you would want to limit connectivity to only those IP addresses that require access.

     - SQL Authentication: